tidalcycles/strudel/paper/paper.md

 # Background

 TidalCycles (or *Tidal* for short) has been developed since around 2009, as a system for live coding algorithmic patterns, particularly in music [@tidalcycles].
-As a domain specific language for patterns, Tidal is embedded in the pure functional *Haskell* programming language, taking advantage of its terse syntax and advanced type system.
+Tidal is embedded in the pure functional *Haskell* programming language, taking advantage of its terse syntax and advanced type system.
 Over the past decade, Tidal has undergone a number of re-writes, developing a functional reactive representation of pattern, where patterns may be combined and transformed in a wide variety of ways [@alternate-timelines].
+Over this time is has gained diverse ideas from other patterned forms, including from computer music [@spiegel], Indian classical music [@bel], textiles [@fabricating], improvised percussion [@hession], and Ancient Greek lyric [@cyclic-patterns].

-Most recently, attention has turned to transferring Tidal's ideas to other, less 'pure' languages; firstly, to the Python programming language as *TidalVortex* [@tidalvortex], and now to JavaScript as Strudel, the topic of the present paper.
+Most recently, attention has turned to transferring Tidal's ideas to other, less 'pure' languages; firstly, to the Python programming language as *TidalVortex* [@tidalvortex] (*Vortex* for short), and now to JavaScript as StrudelCycles (*Strudel* for short), the topic of the present paper.
 For general background on the motivations for porting Tidal to a multi-paradigm programming language, please see the TidalVortex paper [@tidalvortex].
 The motivations for porting it to JavaScript are similar, with a particular slanting on accessibility - of course, a web browser based application does not require any installation.
 As with Vortex though, it is important to point out that this is a creative, free/open source project, and as such, an primary motivation will always be developer's curiosity, and market-driven perspectives on development choices may even be demotivational.

 General motivations / related work.
 Reference vortex paper and summarise its background.

 The reimplementation of TidalCycles in Python (cite TidalVortex) showed that it is possible to translate pure functional reactive programming ideas to a multi paradigm language.
 It proved to be a stepping stone to move to other multi-paradigm languages, like JavaScript.
-A significant part of of the Python codebase could be ported to JavaScript by syntactical adjustments.
+A significant part of of the Python codebase could be quickly ported to JavaScript by syntactical adjustments.

-# Introducing StrudelCycles
+# Introducing Strudel

-(do we want to call it TidalStrudel once, and Strudel for short from then on as with vortex?
-Or just stick with Strudel?
-Should we start calling TidalCycles just Cycles??
-froos: I think TidalStrudel sounds a bit weird, but we can stick to the TidalX naming scheme if that's important.
-For me, StrudelCycles sounds better, because it has 3/4 phonems in common with TidalCycles)

 * Motivating musical example